Unity Against Racism

 Our communities wanted us to ensure we learn from mistakes.

-• Launched the Prospect Park Hospital Advocacy for Racial Equity Team (PPARET) to assist staff with racial abuse and train advocates to frequently visit wards.
+- We launched the Prospect Park Hospital Advocacy for Racial Equity Team (PPARET) to assist staff with racial abuse and train advocates to frequently visit wards

 What we have done so far

-• Developed a new leadership and management training programme incorporating cultural intelligence and conscious inclusion
+- We’ve developed leadership and management training incorporating cultural intelligence and conscious inclusion and to explicitly include and support antiracist behaviour

 Read out Ethnicity Pay Gap reports